DuendeInexistente/Cirque/ShortStories/afterparty.md

  “Bugger off.”

- “You only have yourself to blame, you know.”
+ “You only have yourself to blame.”

 Shemosh found himself growling.

  “*That* bad, huh.
 You got a spot on the rehearsal if you feel like it.”

 Shemosh said nothing, and sat still as the others practiced their acrobatics behind him.
+To think he’d thought it might not be so bad…

+Someone fell behind him.
+He didn’t need to see it, just to hear the panicked squeak of someone who hasn’t yet realized the importance of their mistake.

+Shuga was falling, and soft bodies can only do so much— he knew with a glance that she was about to spill her brains out on the soft paneling.

+The wood bent under him.

+He knew that the air boomed around him, and

 -------------------